 The Master of Science in Electrical Engineering (MSEE) is designed for students with an undergraduate degree in an engineering discipline who wish to pursue a graduate degree in electrical engineering.
-The strengths of the NC State program include power electronics and power systems, nonelectronics and photonics, and communications and signal processing.
-The 30-credit-hour program does not require a thesis.
-The GRE is required for all applicants.
+The MSEE explores power electronics and power systems, nanoelectronics and photonics, and communications and signal processing, all of which are highly valued expertise areas in electrical engineering.

 This program is administered by Engineering Online at NC State.